What are floating accommodations?

 • larger vessels with sleeping quarters

 It is evident that changes are happening on Ontario’s waterways.
 The use of waterways by watercraft has grown to include floating accommodations which can accommodate longer stays, similar to those of a cottage.
-Some of the common concerns about floating accommodations include:

 • logistics for emergency services